-MiRi is the name abbreviation from our Slovenian name: Murski institut za razvoj infrastrukture, which as you may see is in English: Mura’s Institute for infrastructure development.
-The MiRi initiative links policies and the economy to sustainable mobility for all, physical and mental health and sport through the relaunch of existing cross-border inter-regional railway connections with a simultaneous proposal to establish long-distance cycling routes along these connections.
+Mobilitatis Omni is in Latin mobility of all.
+Mobilitatis Omni initiative links policies and the economy to sustainable mobility of all, physical and mental health and sport through the relaunch of existing cross-border inter-regional railway connections with a simultaneous proposal to establish long-distance cycling routes along these connections.

-What exactly is the MiRi initiative aiming for?
+What exactly is Mobilitatis Omni initiative aiming for?

-The MiRi initiative aims for the Letter of Intent at the highest bilateral level for the reconstruction of the bridge over the Mura River on the border between Slovenia and Austria to be signed.
+The Mobilitatis Omni initiative aims for the Letter of Intent at the highest bilateral level for the reconstruction of the bridge over the Mura River on the border between Slovenia and Austria to be signed.
 We are working to re-establish not only a railway but a multi-functional bridge over the Mura River.
 There is a broad consensus on the multi-functionality of this bridge, both at the local and national levels of both countries.
-This, originally a railway bridge, was established in 1890 as part of the Radkersburger Bahn, as it is called in German, between —Spielfeld-Straß—Bad Radkersburg— Gornja Radgona — Ljutomer — and mined at the end of the Second World War.
+This bridge originally a railway bridge, was established in 1890 as part of the Radkersburger Bahn, as it is called in German, between —Spielfeld-Straß — Bad Radkersburg — Gornja Radgona — Ljutomer — and mined at the end of the Second World War.
 While some other bridges in these regions that suffered a similar fate in World War II were rebuilt, this bridge was never rebuilt.
-Austria dismantled its half of the bridge in 1947, former Yugoslavia then in 1955.
+Austria dismantled its half of the bridge in 1947, former Yugoslavia than in 1955.

-What is the ultimate goal of the MiRi initiative?
+What is the ultimate goal of the Mobilitatis Omni initiative?

 In addition to striving for the Mura’s Bridge, this time both as a railway and a multi-functional bridge, MiRi is also striving to develop a sustainable transport hub by reopening existing cross-border inter-regional railway connections and establishing long-distance cycling routes along these connections.
 This means::